sebastiansandqvist/solid-simple-markdown/README.md

+# A port of the React `simple-markdown` library for SolidJS

+---

 🚚 _**As of April 2022 this repo is no longer the home of `simple-markdown`.
 The contents and development activity have moved into the Perseus repo [here](https://github.com/Khan/perseus/tree/main/packages/simple-markdown).**_

 # simple-markdown